h-be/acorn-docs/README.md

 ### Who developed it?

-Acorn was [envisioned](https://github.com/h-be/acorn-docs/blob/master/acorn_vision_doc.zip) and prototyped (using a third party platform) by the Holochain core development team in 2018 to organize their own planning and execution process.
+Acorn was [envisioned](https://github.com/h-be/acorn-docs/blob/master/vision/Acorn%20(or%20Squirrel).md) and prototyped (using a third party platform) by the Holochain core development team in 2018 to organize their own planning and execution process.

 In August 2019 a team, eventually including people on four continents, undertook a design process and began building Acorn on Holochain.
 Contributors can be seen in our [Holochain repo](https://github.com/h-be/acorn-hc/graphs/contributors), our [UI repo](https://github.com/h-be/acorn-ui/graphs/contributors), for [documentation](https://github.com/h-be/acorn-docs/graphs/contributors), and [releases](https://github.com/h-be/acorn-release/graphs/contributors).

-Please consult [our AUTHORS file](https://github.com/h-be/acorn-docs/AUTHORS.md) for a list of contributors and their organizations.
+Please consult [our AUTHORS.md file](https://github.com/h-be/acorn-docs/blob/master/AUTHORS.md) for a list of contributors and their organizations.

 The team has been hosted and supported by [Harris-Braun Enterprises, LLC](https://harris-braun.com).